 Nattiez, Jean-Jacques.
 Music and Discourse: Toward a Semiology of Music.
-Princeton University Press: Princeton, New Jersey (1990).

 Beyond defining a semiological toolkit, Nattiez discusses the concept of music.
 The troubled nature of talking about music is summarized in two points: “Do we have a stable definition of music, and the musical, available to us?”
 And, “Is it legitimate to speak of “music” with respect to cultures that do not have such a concept, that distinguish between music and nonmusic?”
 Thus, Nattiez sets the grand context of discussion in his work as a “western, North American-European context.” (p.
 41)